rfsyhb/nextlearn-dashboard/README.md

 - What Partial Prerendering is
 - How Partial Prerendering works
 - If you call dynamic function in a route, entire route become dynamic

+## Chapter 11: Adding Search and Pagination
+- Learn how to use the Next.js APIs: useSearchParams, usePathname, and useRouter
+- Implement search and pagination using URL search params